-The plug-in requires both a scale definition (.scl) file and a keyboard mapping (.kbm) file.
+When using Scala files, the plug-in requires both a scale definition (.scl) file and a keyboard mapping (.kbm) file.
 Pressing "Load .scl" allows you to choose the .scl file; similarly "Load .kbm" chooses the .kbm file.

-The 'Enable' button enables the tuning.
+The 'Enable' drop-down menu enables the tuning - select "Local .scl" if using Scala files.